SumZer0-git/EDAPGui/readme.md

   * Enable CV View: Turn on/off debug images showing the image matching as it happens.
 The numbers displayed indicate the % matched with the criteria for matching.
 Example:  0.55 > 0.5  means 55% match and the criteria is that it has to be > 50%, so in this case the match is true

+## Config File: config-AP.json
+        self.config = {
+            "DSSButton": "Primary",        # if anything other than "Primary", it will use the Secondary Fire button for DSS "JumpTries": 3,                #
+            "NavAlignTries": 3,            #
+            "RefuelThreshold": 65,         # if fuel level get below this level, it will attempt refuel "FuelThreasholdAbortAP": 10,   # level at which AP will terminate, because we are not scooping well "WaitForAutoDockTimer": 120,   # After docking granted, wait this amount of time for us to get docked with autodocking
+            "HotKey_StartFSD": "home",     # if going to use other keys, need to look at the python keyboard package "HotKey_StartSC": "ins",       # to determine other keynames, make sure these keys are not used in ED bindings "HotKey_StopAllAssists": "end",
+            "EnableRandomness": False,     # add some additional random sleep times to avoid AP detection (0-3sec at specific locations)
+            "OverlayTextEnable": False,    # Experimental at this stage "OverlayTextYOffset": 400,     # offset down the screen to start place overlay text "OverlayGraphicEnable": False, # not implemented yet
+            "DiscordWebhook": False,       # discord not implemented yet "DiscordWebhookURL": "",
+            "DiscordUserID": "",
+            "VoiceID": 1,                  # my Windows only have 3 defined (0-2)
+            "LogDEBUG": False,             # enable for debug messages "LogINFO": True
+        }

 # Approach
 ## FSD Assist FLow